sophiahuangg/data-automation/README.md

 # Update environment.yml without the prefix line which has a path on your machine in it and isn't required
 conda env export -n lowe | grep -v prefix > environment.yml
+# If you are using Windows, you can just do: conda env export -n lowe > environment.yml

 # Manually inspect both requirements.txt and environment.yml to make sure nothing is broken